Cookies

 • Uncertainties due to viscothermal losses in the cavity.
 For example the compression / expansion will become more isothermal, instead of adiabatic.

-• at high frequencies, we will have wave effects in the cavity, that require a more complicated cavity model.
+• At high frequencies, we will have wave effects in the cavity, that require a more complicated cavity model.
 This is accompanied by extra uncertainty.

 Takeaways

-• Series impedance is an actual material property
+• Series impedance is a material property

 In my next post, we will dive into the different normalization options that are in use.
 Learn more on determining the right measurement configuration for µZ measurements.